Early diagnosis of cancer

 3. Early diagnosis of cancer of the colon and rectum

-At the age of 40 cases of patients with a diagnosis of colon cancer first-degree relatives in the family, it is recommended colonoscopy 1 time in five years.
+At the age of 40 cases of patients with a diagnosis of colon cancer first-degree relatives in the family, it is recommended to do colonoscopy once every five years.

-Patients with the syndrome case of colon cancer is not Polifozi (HNPCC / Lynch syndrome) in first-degree relatives, recommended annual colonoscopy at age 25 years and older.
+Patients with the syndrome case of colon cancer is not Polifozi (HNPCC / Lynch syndrome) in first-degree relatives, are recommended to undergo annual colonoscopy at age 25 years and older.

-Patients with the syndrome case of colon cancer Polifozi in first-degree relatives recommended annual colonoscopy at age 15 years and older.
+Patients with the syndrome case of colon cancer Polifozi in first-degree relatives are recommended to undergo annual colonoscopy at age 15 years and older.

-Patients with inflammatory bowel disease (Crohn’s disease, ulcerative colitis), periodic colonoscopy, in accordance with the advice of a doctor.
+Patients with inflammatory bowel disease (Crohn’s disease, ulcerative colitis) are recommended to undergo periodic colonoscopy, in accordance with doctor’s advice.

 4. Early detection of lung cancer